handwrittenOCR/trocr_handwritten/README.md

 #### Usage Instructions

-Below are the steps for utilizing this model within the PyTorch framework:
+Below are the steps for using this model within the PyTorch framework:

 ```python
 from transformers import TrOCRProcessor, VisionEncoderDecoderModel, AutoTokenizer